Interpersonal Communication- A Key Role of Communication Skills in Management

 Even a word as simple as “wow” can be as dramatic as well-rehearsed rhetoric in an oration at its time.

-1. Non-verbal Communication
+Non-verbal Communication

 The process of deciphering nonverbal cues and gestures becomes important in management practices to promote communication.

 Imagine trying to compliment someone while crossing your arms or glancing around aimlessly.
 It’s a challenge, isn’t it?
 Our body language plays an important role in how our words are received.
 A simple smile or a raised eyebrow can significantly add a strawberry to your message.
-So, next time you want to connect with someone, remember: that just a few minor adjustments in your body language can make all the difference in how your message is communicated!
+So, next time you want to connect with someone, remember that just a few minor adjustments in your body language can make all the difference in how your message is communicated!

-1. Listening
+Listening

 Interpersonal communication is not only about the unguarded expression of your thoughts but also about actively listening to others.
 This means paying attention to what the other person is saying by all the senses and the mind, as well as emotional awareness.

 Focused listening is also beneficial for understanding and encouraging empathy.
-This can only be achieved by having interpersonal skills like summarising, reflecting, or clarifying questions, making the hearer appreciate, and helping to ease the differences with the speaker.
+This can only be achieved by having interpersonal skills like summarising, reflecting, or clarifying questions, making the listener appreciate, and helping to ease the differences with the speaker.

-1. Written Communication
+4. Written Communication

 In this active and modern world, written communication is far beyond just texting or sending messages over the internet.
 It is a combination of various elements such as letter writing, crafting emails, creating reports, and developing presentations.